lit/rfcs/rfcs/0001-rfc-process.md

 After being accepted and moved to the `Active` stage, RFCs are intended to stay _mostly_ unchanged.
 The *design* review and feedback will have taken place in the RFC PR review.

 However, it's often the case that designs must be chenged due to implementation feedback.
 In this case `Active` RFCs can be updated via additional PRs.
-Implementation PRs should note when they diverge from an RFC and create a parallel RFP update PR.
+Implementation PRs should note when they diverge from an RFC and create a parallel RFC update PR.

 Small changes to RFCs can be made to: